Keylem/Easy-OpenCV4-for-RPI/README.md

 sudo nano .bashrc

-and at this line to the bottom of the ".bashrc" file:
+and add this line to the bottom of the ".bashrc" file:

 export LD_PRELOAD=/usr/lib/arm-linux-gnueabihf/libatomic.so.1